 When I studied photography, I looked at books on psychology and read Sci-fi novels.
 These gave me more ideas and inspiration than books about photography.

-It let my mind reach places that hopefully other photographers hadn’t.
+It let my mind reach places that other photographers hadn’t.
 In turn, this helped me create something original.

 Psychology and Science Fiction are passions of mine.
 By using these topics meant I could work harder and stay focused longer.

-Here is a list of 70 photographs for you to use for inspiration.
+Here is a list of 21 photographs for you to use for inspiration.
 They cover topics such as portraiture, landscape, abstract and surreal fine art areas.

 The quality might differ from model to model.
 Unless you are creating a billboard, you don’t need a 50 MP sensor.
 Your creativity is the most important aspect here, the camera and gear are secondary.

 Lenses, along with your camera, allow you to capture your fine art concept and turn it into an image.
 They are what determine the aperture and focal length.

 A differential focus or shallow depth of field is best achieved with a fast or wide f/stop.
 A lens that represents this will be needed for a very small depth of field.

 The focal length affects the workable distance between you and the subject.
-If the subject is close, then a wide-angle or 50mm lens works well.
+If the subject is close, then a wide-angle or 50 mm lens works well.